Theoreticalmind/ED_SSH/README.md

 **Note:**
 Fermionic sign factors are properly included for the periodic boundary (i.e., when hopping from the last to the first site).

----mionic sign factors are included for periodic wrapping.
+---fermionic sign factors are included for periodic wrapping.